goeh/grails-sequence-generator/README.md

 ## JMX

 You can check sequence statistics from a JMX client using the registered JMX bean *:name=SequenceGeneratorService,type=services*.

+## Changes

+1.1:: Renamed SequenceNumber.number column to `sequence_number` because `number` is a reserved word in Oracle DB. *DATABASE MIGRATION NEEDED*
+1.0:: First public release

 ## Known Issues